 Tissue Homeostasis, Immune Responses, and Cancer”

-All participants at PISA 2018 are invited to submit abstracts.
-Complete abstracts must be submitted through use of the online abstract submission system no later than 11:59 PM (Eastern Standard Time) on Monday, June 11, 2018.
+All participants at PISA 2018 are invited to submit a late-breaking abstract.
+Completed late-breaking abstracts must be submitted through use of the online abstract submission system no later than Friday, September 28, 2018 at 11:59 PM (Eastern Standard Time).
 Faxed, emailed or mailed abstracts will not be accepted.
-In an effort to encourage submission of ground-breaking and unpublished data, accepted abstracts will not be published online or in a peer-reviewed journal (but will be provided to attendees during the meeting).
-First authors of accepted abstracts are expected to present a poster.
-All authors of abstracts must adhere to the ASIP 2018 Scientific Integrity Policy.
+Accepted late-breaking abstracts will be published in the PISA 2018 Program book provided to attendees but will NOT be published in The American Journal of Pathology (AJP).
+First authors of accepted late-breaking abstracts are expected to present a poster.
+All authors of late-breaking abstracts must adhere to the ASIP 2018 Scientific Integrity Policy.

-PRESENTATION FORMAT: All accepted abstracts will be presented as a poster.
-Some abstracts will be selected for an additional oral presentation.
+PRESENTATION FORMAT: All accepted late-breaking abstracts will be presented as a poster.

-- Complete abstracts must be submitted online no later than 11:59 PM (Eastern Standard Time) on Monday, June 11, 2018.
+- Completed late-breaking abstracts must be submitted online no later than Friday, September 28, 2018 at 11:59 PM (Eastern Standard Time).
 No changes can be made to abstract content or authors after the submission deadline.

-- All abstracts must be submitted through use of the online abstract submission system.
-Faxed, emailed or mailed abstracts will not be accepted
+- All late-breaking abstracts must be submitted through use of the online abstract submission system.
+Faxed, emailed or mailed abstracts will not be accepted.

-- Once an abstract is accepted, additional authors cannot be added.
+- Once a late-breaking abstract is accepted, additional authors cannot be added.

 - The Presenting (First) Author should be the primary contact.

-- Notification of acceptance or rejection of the abstract will be e-mailed to the Presenting (First) Author from the ASIP office by July 1, 2018.
+- Notification of acceptance or rejection of the late-breaking abstract will be e-mailed to the Presenting (First) Author from the ASIP office by Friday, October 5, 2018.

 - ASIP reserves the right to withdraw a presentation at any time.

-- Accepted abstracts will be printed and distributed to meeting attendees only.
-Abstracts will not be published online or in a peer-reviewed journal.
+- Accepted late-breaking abstracts will be printed in the Program Book and distributed to meeting attendees only.
+Late-breaking abstracts also will NOT be published in The American Journal of Pathology (AJP).

 - The Presenting (First) Author is required to register and attend PISA 2018 and present the poster at the assigned time on the assigned day.
 He/she must be available to answer questions.
 If the Presenting Author is unable to attend PISA 2018 to present the poster, every effort should be made to arrange for one of the other authors to present.
 ASIP staff (Lmcfadden@asip.org) must be notified of any change in presenters.

-- The Presenting Author verifies that all authors agree, and any supervisors have given permission, to the presentation of a scientific poster at PISA 2018 and the inclusion of the abstract in the PISA 2018 Program Book.
+- The Presenting Author verifies that all authors agree, and any supervisors have given permission, to the presentation of a scientific poster at PISA 2018 and the inclusion of the late-breaking abstract in the Program Book.